ESIPFed/open-data-education/README.md

 ## Description

-There are roughhly 10 mudules whic are introduced via Jupyter Notebooks.
+There are roughhly 10 mudules which are introduced via Jupyter Notebooks.
 The idea is a user works through them one by one to refresh/exercise the rudimentary concepts, and finally see it utilized in an actual workflow.

 `Introduction to Basic Python` is a notebook that describes open source Python packages that have been developed to seamlessly read and process spatio-temporal satellite imagery like Landsat or Sentinel.

 The `Introduction to Cloud Computing` is a notebook goes into basics of cloud computing for satellite imagery and procesing.
 It is written for entry-level folks, and lacks full-depth walk-through.

 ## Installation notes